wasabifx/wasabi/README.md

 also take a list of mappings, which an array of extension to media type.
 By default *json* maps to *application/json* and *xml* to *application/xml*

 #### Automatic Content Negotiation ####
-If you want to Content Negotiation to happen automatically, just add the *ContentNegotiationInterceptor* to your interceptors, or use the extension method *negotiateContent*.
-That's all that is required.
+By default Content Negotiation is enabled.
+You can disable it via the AppConfiguration.
 You can then just send and object you want and Wasabi will automatically serialize it and send it back to the client.

 ```kotlin